jahudka/dicc/docs/02-intro-to-dicc.md

 Service factories also make it possible for services to be _optional_ - a factory function can decide, based on e.g. its dependencies, that a particular service can't or shouldn't be created, and return `undefined` instead.
-This can be used to define things like different logger implementations based on local vs. production environment and similar.
+This can be used to define things like different logger backends based on local vs. production environment and similar.

 ## Service and dependency types

 TypeScript is a _structurally_-typed language, meaning that one thing is assignable to another if its structure matches the structure of the target.
-Other languages, for example PHP, employ _nominal_ types, where one thing is assignable to another if and only if its type corresponds to the same type declaration as the target - for example, imagine you have declared two interfaces with the exact same shape, and a class which implements one of them -
+Other languages, for example PHP, employ _nominal_ typing, where one thing is assignable to another if and only if its type corresponds to the same type declaration as the target - for example, imagine you have declared two interfaces with the exact same shape, and a class which implements one of them -